Course title

 Evaluation method and criteria

-To pass, the student must earn a total score of 60% or more.
+To successfully complete the course, students must achieve a total score of 60% or higher.

 Feedback on exams, assignments, etc.